DroneHunter360/bootstrap/README.md

 # Photopia

-A website used to display the work from one of my favourite hobbies: photography!
+A website used to showcase one of my favourite hobbies: photography!